authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

              ; from [SMTP] Domain,
              ; excluding address-literal

-The number of selectors for each domain is determined by the domain owner.
+The number of selectors for each domain is determined by the Domain Owner.
 Many Domain Owners will be satisfied with just one selector, whereas organizations with more complex branding requirements can choose to manage disparate selectors.

 BIMI supports the notion of a "default" selector.